wp-plugins/buzztarget/readme.txt

 announce or receive new listings information; call for or receive offers on listings; search for investment opportunities; find financing or locate space; get deals done.

 The BuzzTarget plugin allows a broker to retrieve his/her listings from BuzzTarget and display it on his/her  WordPress powered site.
 The plugin eliminates duplicate entry and unnecessary maintenance of listings on multiple sites.
-With this plugin, listings are pulled on a scheduled basis (or on demand).
+With this responsive plugin, listings are pulled on a scheduled basis (or on demand).
 Listing and
-Listing Detail pages can be created by utilizing simple short codes.
+Listing Detail pages, Featured Listings and Broker Listings can be created by utilizing simple short codes and widgets.

 == Installation ==